Homeland season 1: Reception

 On Rotten Tomatoes, the season has an approval rating of 100% with an average score of 9.3 out of 10 based on 32 reviews.
 The website's critical consensus reads, "Homeland is an addictive, politically resonant spy thriller and compelling character study that benefits from superb performances."
 The first season scored a Metacritic rating of 92 out of 100 from 28 critics.
 TV Guide named it the best TV show of 2011 and highly applauded the performances by Damian Lewis and Claire Danes.
 Metacritic determined Homeland to be the second-best TV show of 2011 according to major TV critics, by aggregating the critics' year-end top-ten lists.

 Hank Stuever of The Washington Post gave the pilot episode an A−, saying "What makes Homeland rise above other post-9/11 dramas is Danes's stellar performance as Carrie — easily this season's strongest female character," and that "The latter half of the first episode is exhilarating.
 I'm hooked."
 Matthew Gilbert of The Boston Globe said it was his favorite drama pilot of the season, giving it an A. Entertainment Weeklys Ken Tucker gave it an A−, stating "It's the fall season's most intriguing, tense puzzler."
-IGN TV gave it a positive review, saying that it was an "ace thriller" that also managed to have something to say about the "War on Terror".
+IGN TV gave it a positive review, saying that it was an "ace thriller" that also managed to have something to say about the "war on terror".
 The seventh episode, "The Weekend", was described by both the creators of the show and Damian Lewis as a "watershed" episode.

 Former US President Barack Obama has praised the show.

 Home media release

 Homeland: The Complete First Season was released as a widescreen region 1 four-disc DVD and three-disc Blu-ray box set in the United States and Canada on August 28, 2012.
 In addition to all 12 episodes that had aired, it includes audio commentary on the pilot episode, deleted scenes, "Homeland Season One: Under Surveillance" featurette, and "Week Ten: A Prologue to Season 2" featurette.
 The same set was also released on September 10, 2012, in region 2.

-The season is also available for streaming online via Hulu, as of August 1, 2016.